Washington University in St. Louis

 PROTOTYPE VIRUSES:

-Project 5: Monoclonal Antibody Development Flaviviruses and Alphaviruses
+Project 5: Monoclonal Antibody Development Orthoflaviviruses and Alphaviruses

 PROJECT OVERVIEW:

-FLARE Center Project 5 is pioneering the discovery and optimization of human monoclonal antibodies (mAbs) to combat prototype flaviviruses like West Nile (WNV) and dengue (DENV), as well as alphaviruses like chikungunya (CHIKV).
-By using advanced antibody screening and computational approaches, the project develops potent, synergistic mAb combinations that prevent resistance and extend therapeutic efficacy.
-Collaborating with Core C and other projects, this work informs vaccine design while refining a rapid-response "plug-and-play" workflow for emerging viral threats.
-These efforts aim to deliver effective, adaptable mAb therapies to strengthen global pandemic preparedness
+FLARE Center Project 5 is pioneering the discovery and optimization of human monoclonal antibodies (mAbs) to combat highly pathogenic orthoflaviviruses like West Nile (WNV) and dengue (DENV), as well as alphaviruses like chikungunya (CHIKV).
+By using advanced antibody screening and AI-assisted computational approaches, the project will develop potent, synergistic mAb combinations that prevent resistance and extend therapeutic efficacy.
+Collaborating with Core C and other projects, this work informs vaccine design while refining a "plug-and-play" workflow to deliver effective, adaptable mAb therapies for current and emerging orthoflavivirus and alphavirus infections.

 LEAD ORGANIZATION/INSTITUTION: